-Photo above: my first kiddo experiencing the environment under her feet in minimalist shoes for babies – leather Bobux brand shoes with a nice, wide toe box.
+Photo above: my first kiddo experiencing the environment under her feet in minimalist shoes for babies – leather Bobux brand shoes for wide feet.

 If youโre a parent, you might have heard something like this from well-meaning friends or relatives: